snipeso/sample_psychopy/README.md

 1. Create in folder `pyvenv psychopyEnv`
 2. Activate with `source psychopyEnv/bin/activate`
-3. Install requirements: `pip install requirements.txt`
+3. Install requirements: `pip install -r requirements.txt`

 If psychopy has problems, just download all of these: